-Petrol-powered mowers are typically as loud as 90-100 dB.
-Kress robot mowers are some 60 dB loud (depending on the model).
-But don’t jump to rash conclusions: this doesn’t mean they are 40% quieter than manned mowers.
-One dB (decibel) is one-tenth of a bel, a logarithmic unit of measurement for sound intensity named in honor of the scientist Alexander Graham Bell.
+Petrol-powered mowers are typically as loud as 90-100 dB, disrupting the tranquillity of your surroundings.
+In contrast, Kress robotic mowers are some 60 dB loud.
+But don’t jump to conclusions: this doesn’t mean they are 40% quieter.
+One dB (decibel) is one-tenth of a bel, a logarithmic unit of measurement for sound intensity named in honour of the scientist Alexander Graham Bell.
 Logarithmic scales are used in mathematics to represent values that vary over a broad range, such as the difference between the least audible and the loudest sound.
-Another example of logarithmic scale is the Richter scale used to measure the magnitude of earthquakes.
-Each whole number in the 1 to 10 Richter scale represents a tenfold increase in the size of the earthquake.
-An earthquake with a magnitude of 6.0 is ten times larger than an earthquake with a magnitude of 5.0.
-So what’s the sound pressure difference between a 60 dB robot mower and a 100 dB petrol-powered mower?
-A 100 dB noise is about one thousand times greater than the sound pressure of a 60 dB noise.
+So what’s the sound pressure difference between a 60 dB Kress robot mower and a 100 dB petrol-powered mower?
+The noise of the last is one hundred times greater.

-Frequent mowing is the holy grail of a perfect lawn
+Frequent mowing is the holy grail of perfect turf

 Small engines are big polluters